www.sillybeliefs.com

 That said I am suspicious of part of the account from the second witness.
 He claims the man was running towards the cop intent on harming him and was only one metre from the cop when he started shooting.
 Having had some experience with 9mm semiautomatic pistols I believe it would be nigh on impossible to fire 4 shots in the time it would take a man to run one metre.
 Not only that, there is insufficient time to change your aim from the point where two shots missed his body, move your aim to his chest and fire again then move your aim down to his leg and fire again (or in what ever order the shots were fired).
 Even if your first shot killed him, momentum alone would cause his body to impact the cop, which both witnesses say didn't happen.
 This proves that at least some of the evidence from this witness is unreliable.
 I'm not questioning the witness's integrity, just highlighting that what we may be convinced happened is not necessarily the case.
 Witness testimony must never be blindly accepted simply because we are convinced they wouldn't lie.
 They may not lie or deliberately mislead us, but they can be mistaken.
 This is a lesson we should remember whether it's a police incident or a sighting of a UFO or a ghost.

-Posted by the 'Silly Beliefs' Team, 01 Oct, 2007 ~ Add a Comment
+Posted by the 'Silly Beliefs' Team, 01 Oct, 2007 ~ Add a Comment Send to a Friend

 Comments: